uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 there’s been a constant narrative of systemic racism, exclusion, and exploitation… I think [we need to talk about] remembrance, resistance, and reconciliation.[^298]

-Becoming citizens
+### Becoming citizens

-In preparing to become Canadian citizens, all immigrants to Canada study a booklet called Discover Canada.
+In preparing to become Canadian citizens, all immigrants to Canada study a booklet called _Discover Canada_.
-It explains, “To understand what it means to be Canadian, it is important to know about our three founding peoples—Aboriginal, French and British.”
+It explains, “To understand what it means to be Canadian, it is important to know about our three founding peoples—**Aboriginal**, **French** and **British**.”
 It says the following about Aboriginal peoples:

-The ancestors of Aboriginal peoples are believed to have migrated from Asia many thousands of years ago.
+> The ancestors of Aboriginal peoples are believed to have migrated from Asia many thousands of years ago.
 They were well established here long before explorers from Europe first came to North America.
 Diverse, vibrant First Nations cultures were rooted in religious beliefs about their relationship to the Creator, the natural environment and each other.
 Aboriginal and treaty rights are in the Canadian Constitution.